 CHRISTINE: DEAD MAN'S CURVE

 If Christine (1983) has a somewhat uncertain place in his classic period, that may be because it came at an uncertain time.
 The Thing, put out by Universal, had been Carpenter's first film at a major studio and his first chance with a Spielberg-sized budget.
 After it flopped, he parted ways with Universal and resurfaced at Columbia.
 Christine would be his follow-up and his second big studio film.
 It was based on a novel by Stephen King, and shot so fast on the heels of the book's release that when the book came out in spring, the movie would be in theaters by Christmas.
-From Carpenter, the film gets its nocturnal atmosphere, including eerie Carpenter synth music and attentive widescreen photography.
+From Carpenter, the film gets its nocturnal atmosphere, including eerie synth music and attentive widescreen compositions.
 From King, the film gets a framework and a villain: a 1958 Plymouth from hell, nicknamed "Christine," fetishized, demonic, possessed, indestructible, and slowly able to infect its owner with delusions of retrograde masculine power.
 At least, that's what happens to poor Arnie Cunningham (Keith Gordon), a bullied, bespectacled, overly-mothered teenaged geek circa 1980 who buys Christine, melds with it (her?), and uses the car to live out his most frustrated revenge fantasies.

 Is the film more Carpenter's, King's, both, or neither?
 It has the feel of a Carpenter picture, and it either downplays or jettisons many of the details King used to flesh out his monster.
 But it shares as much DNA with other King adaptations like Carrie (high school hell turned supernatural) and The Shining (a haunted structure bringing out the darkest impulses of the man inside it) as it does with Carpenter's early, stripped-down "campfire story" horror movies like Halloween (1978) and The Fog (1980).
 Carpenter himself has expressed a level of disinterest in the material, speaking of it not as a personal film but as a way of getting his career back on track.
 To his credit, disinterest doesn't show.
 The photography and editing of Christine are as handsomely put together as any of Carpenter's 80s horror flicks, and the set-pieces can stand proud: Christine magically repairing itself as Arnie watches with an evil smirk; a battle royale with a bulldozer; and the iconic image of Christine wreathed in flames, streaking through the night in search of a victim.